 The Hummingbird Creative Safe Space ran in Calais from April 2016 until the camps were shut down in 2017.
 I volunteered at it during the pilot week in 2016 and for the following 4 weeks, during which time activities included: t-shirt painting, plant pot painting, wire and plaster of Paris sculptures, "tattoo" painting with face paints, collage, origami and drawing.
 Each week we also provided a large sheet of paper set up across two tables, with felt pens, pastels and coloured pencils, for a collaborative community drawing.
 Many participants enjoyed sitting here, drawing side-by-side whilst also chatting and sharing tea, biscuits and fruit.
 Pre-printed sheets of colour-in mandalas and images were also popular.

 Many languages were spoken within the Hummingbird Safe Space, including Arabic, Dari and Pashto from Afghanistan, Amharic from Ethiopia and Eritrea, French, German and English.
-Art activities were mainly delivered in English, but we also had a lot of fun exchanging language during the workshops, and participants with more English helped us with translating, including writing out the Hummingbird myth in Arabic (see left).
-In order that participants could understand the request for permission to photograph their artwork we created visual consent forms and translated these into Arabic. (see below).
+Art activities were mainly delivered in English, but we also did a lot of language exchange during the workshops, and participants with more English helped us with translating, including writing out the Hummingbird myth in Arabic (see left).
+So that participants could understand the request for permission to photograph their artwork we created visual consent forms and translated these into Arabic. (see below).

 These workshops were run in accordance with Articulate's Creative Safe Space objectives:

-To provide access to art for disadvantaged young people.
+To provide access to art for young people in challenging circumstances.

-To use art as a tool for community development and social engagement and as a way of increading self-esteem, confidence and communication for all participants.
+To use art as a tool for community development and social engagement and as a way of increasing self-esteem, confidence and communication.